Suchismita-Deb/Suchismita-Deb.github.io/content/post/ElementsOfProgrammingInterviewJava/Topic.md

 ## Topic to cover.

 ### Primitive Types.
-Computing the parity of a word.
+Computing the parity of a word. ✅

-Swap bits.
+Swap bits.✔

 Reverse bits.